1644 conclave

 The 1644 papal conclave was called upon the death of Pope Urban VIII.
-It lasted from 9 August to 15 September 1644; the cardinal electors chose Cardinal Giovanni Battista Pamphili, who took office as Pope Innocent X.
+It lasted from 9 August to 15 September 1644; the cardinal electors chose Cardinal Giovanni Pamphili, who took office as Pope Innocent X.

 Background

 Pope Urban VIII died on July 29, 1644.
-His reign (which included the costly First War of Castro) had been financially troubling for Rome and for the Church, and the conflict for control of the Church between Spain and France and the ongoing Thirty Years' War meant many cardinals arrived at the conclave seeking a compromise that would bring stability to the Church.
+His reign, which included the costly First War of Castro, had been financially troubling for Rome and for the Roman Catholic Church.
+The conflict for control of the Church between Spain and France and the ongoing Thirty Years' War meant many cardinals arrived at the conclave seeking a compromise that would bring stability to the Church.

 But Urban's reign had also subjected the Church to his notorious nepotism.
 He had appointed three family members as Cardinals; his brother Antonio Marcello Barberini and his two nephews, Francesco Barberini and Antonio Barberini.
 His nephews, especially, were keen to retain the wealth, power and property they had amassed during their uncle's reign and both sought to move the conclave in their favour.

 They started by hiring, it was rumoured, bands of brigands and mercenaries to roam the streets of the city causing trouble, creating noise and generally making it uncomfortable for the cardinals inside the conclave.